jessedi0n/openai-chatgpt-chrome-extension/README.md

 ## Getting started

-    1. Clone the extension file from the repo.
+    1. Clone the extension or download the latest release.
     2. Open the Chrome browser and navigate to the "chrome://extensions" URL.
     3. Enable the developer mode by clicking the toggle switch in the top right corner of the page.
     4. Click on the "Load unpacked" button and select the cloned extension folder.